Esrange: History

 In the 1960s, Esrange was established as an ESRO sounding rocket launching range located in Kiruna.
 This location was chosen because it was generally agreed that it was important to carry out a sounding rocket programme in the auroral zone, and for this reason it was essential that ESRO equip itself with a suitable range in the northern latitudes.
 Access to Kiruna was good by air, road and rail, and the launching range was relatively close to the town of Kiruna, Esrange would be located near Kiruna Geophysical Observatory (later renamed to Swedish Institute of Space Physics).

 1964 - Construction begun on Esrange, an initiative by ESAs precursor ESRO.
 To elevate Europe's space capabilities.

 1966 - The first rocket launch from Esrange occurred on 19 November 1966 and was a Centaur-1 rocket.

 1972 - Full ownership and operations of the range was transferred to the Swedish Space Corporation.

 1974 - Esrange launched their first stratospheric ballons. the SAMBO-1, it cruised at an altitude of around 15-45 km.

-2000 - Swedish Space Corporation acquired USN (Universal Space Network) in the US and started the establishment of SSC's global ground station network.
+2000 - Swedish Space Corporation acquired USN (Universal Space Network) in the US and started the establishment of SSC Space's global ground station network.

-2004 - SSC acquires German company LSE Space, which enabled SSC and Esrange to begin Spacecraft Operations and Engineering Services.
+2004 - SSC Space acquires German company LSE Space, which enabled SSC Space and Esrange to begin Spacecraft Operations and Engineering Services.

 2020 - Testbeds were introduced at Esrange Space Center after the Swedish government's decision to launch satellites from Esrange formalized.

 2023 - Marks a historical moment for Esrange when Spaceport Esrange was inaugurated, enabling Esrange's for the first time to be capable for orbital launches.

 2025 - The first European reusable rocket was transported to Esrange to conduct in 2026 a series of VTVL, (Vertical takeoff, vertical landing) for the first time in European history.
 The first-stage rocket is the Themis T1H demonstrator assembled and constructed by ArianeGroup.

 Name

 The name of the facility was originally ESRANGE, which was an abbreviation for ESRO Sounding Rocket Launching Range.

-When the Swedish Space Corporation, (SSC) took over the range, its name became Esrange (with capital 'E' only).
+When SSC Space took over the range, its name became Esrange (with capital 'E' only).

 Esrange Space Center is the name that is currently used for the facility.

 Spaceport Esrange is used on the new LC-3 orbital launch site.

 Other ways to interpret the name over the years has been European Space and Sounding Rocket Range, and European Space Range.